GaryNotGay/VideoDownload/README.md

 Parse and Download Video
 Support Bilibili MangoTV iQiYi YouKu TencentVideo
 Powered By Some APIs Such as https://github.com/GaryNotGay/VideoParseApi

+!!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!
+2022-05-05
+Some APIs Has Offlined or Changed, Software Invalid
+New APIs Will Renew At https://github.com/GaryNotGay/VideoParseApi
+!!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!
+Warning !!!

 ========================================================================
 Update History